mokuda2/senioryearreflection/_posts/2023-02-06-seaborn-tutorial.md

 ![Figure](https://raw.githubusercontent.com/mokuda2/my386blog/main/assets/images/boxplot.png)

-## The Kernel Density (KDE) Plot
+## The Kernel Density Estimation (KDE) Plot

-The kernel density estimate (KDE) shows the distributions of certain data.
+The KDE plot shows the distributions of certain data.
 More information on Seaborn KDEs can be found here: https://seaborn.pydata.org/generated/seaborn.kdeplot.html.

 From the code below, the following arguments are used: